 Plans, organizes and directs all activities for taking, processing, and payment of all unemployment claims filed through Unemployment Compensation Service Centers by Internet or telephone.
 Develops policies, standards and monitoring systems to ensure the UC program is operated in accordance with federal and state laws and ensure the most efficient application of modern technology in the provision of UC services.
 Integrates UC services with the Pennsylvania CareerLink® system.

-Office of Unemployment Compensation Tax Services
+Unemployment Compensation Tax Services

 Works with employers to help them comply with their obligations under the Pennsylvania Unemployment Compensation Law.
 The duties of this office include registering liable employers for UC taxes, determining services covered under the Unemployment Compensation Law, calculating employers’ experience-based tax rates, securing required tax reports, collecting taxes due, and educating employers about their UC responsibilities and how to lower their rates.